bahrus/custom-enhancements/README.md

 In fact, at this point both mixins would be identical, as I've not found any functionality that would need to be different between the two.
 But I think it would be safer to assume there might be in the future, hence the different mixins.

+## Support for Prop-Passthrough's to custom element features

-## Support for a view model DOM fragment manager tied to the itemscope attribute.
+# Support for a view model DOM fragment manager tied to the itemscope attribute.

 There are many scenarios where it makes sense to have one "central" element manager, that frameworks / libraries can expect, that manages the data and/or view model and/or binding and/or event handling for a DOM element and its children, plus extensions of that element that are linked to it via the itemref attribute: